Plombo/vcromclaim/README.md

 * Extracts virtually all NES/Famicom/Disk System, SNES, PC Engine / TurboGrafx16 / TurboGrafx CD, Mega Drive/Genesis, Master System, and
   Nintendo 64 games without fail!
-* Extracts several Neo Geo games: Magician Lord, King of the Monsters, Spinmaster, Neo Turf Master, Metal Slug, Metal Slug 2, Magical Drop 3, so that they are playable in MAME.
+* Extracts several Neo Geo games, along with the AES/MVS BIOS, so that they are playable in MAME: Magician Lord, King of the Monsters, Spinmaster, Neo Turf Master, Metal Slug, Metal Slug 2, Magical Drop 3.
 Support for many other Neo Geo games can be added easily, as long as the game is not encrypted.
 * Can recreate a playable replica of the original ROM for SNES games where the original sound data has been removed from the ROM, by re-encoding the PCM sound data to BRR and restoring the BRR data to its original place in the ROM.